Jesus said, “Let the little children come to me, and do not stop them, for it is to such as these that the kingdom of heaven belong.” (Matthew 19:14)

 • Encourage children to extend the sign of peace to those around them.

-• Snacks should be avoided.
+• Please avoid bring children snacks.
 Books that they enjoy or their own rosaries are encouraged.

 And at home. . .

 • Teach your children the Lord’s Prayer, the Hail Mary and other prayers used regularly at Mass.

 • Make prayer an important family time.
 Let children offer their petitions too.
 Children are never too young to learn the “routine” of prayer, be it the rosary or bedtime prayers.